Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Reference-Frame Drift Modeling}

 The alignment of two trajectories, represented as either $\SEthree$ poses or $\Real^3$ positions, is commonly done in the robotics literature, most commonly in the form of \textit{Umeyama} alignment\cite{umeyama1991least}.
 This method estimates a single rigid transformation $\T \in \SEthree$, and optionally a scale parameter $\mathbf{s}$.
 While this technique is valuable for comparing two trajectories, as done in the assessment of trajectory quality (cf. \Cref{sec:experimental_results}) or alignment of two non-drifting measured trajectories of the \textit{same} sensor frame, for sensor fusion it is not suitable, primarily due to drift; an example of \textit{Umeyama} alignment for this work's field deployments is shown in \Cref{fig:exp_hike_alignment}, where no single rigid transformation exists that aligns the two trajectories.
 In response, this work introduces random-walk modeling of the present reference frames, as shown in \Cref{fig:graph_overview}.
+Modeling the reference frame evolution as a random walk is inspired by previous work in estimation, which successfully modeled quantities such as \ac{IMU} biases as a random walk.
+This model is simple to implement and successful.
+Inherently, the random walk formulation depends primarily on time; i.e., the longer the duration, the more the variable (in this case, the reference frame transformation) is allowed to change.
+An alternative could be a distance-based noise model, which, however, would be significantly harder to implement.
 Introduced in \Cref{equ:reference_frame_alignment_state}, each reference-frame alignment is represented as a transformation $\T_{\World \Reference_{i,k}} \in \SEthree$ for reference frame $i$.
-Here, $k$ denotes the sample time of the reference frame. \looseness=-1
+Here, $k$ denotes the sample time of the reference frame.\looseness=-1

 \paragraph{Change of $\SEthree$} The derivatives of $\SEthree$ transformations are expressed using a screw theory formulation:

 Here, $\sethreetangent_i = [\rotvel_i^\top, \vel_i^\top]^\top \in \Real^6$ is the local group velocity vector of the reference frame $\Reference_i$.
 The \textit{wedge} operator $\wedge$ describes the map from the tangent space to the corresponding Lie algebra: $[\cdot]_\wedge \colon \Real^6 \rightarrow \sethree$.
 For small changes over a time interval $\Delta t$ at timestep $k$, this can be propagated to the manifold as:\looseness=-1